ludus-leonis/FreeBeeGee/docs/datamodel.md

 : The FreeBeeGee engine this template should work with.
 Uses [Semantic Versioning](https://semver.org/), and npm-style caret ranges to define version-x-or-higher.

 `colors`
 : A series of colors available as border-colors etc. on the table.
-Key-Value pairs with name and RGB hex code.
+Key-Value pairs with `name` and a `value` / RGB hex code.
 Minimum 1 required.

 The remaining template properties depend on the game type.